angular/angular/DEVELOPER.md

 much easier to debug. `xit` and `xdescribe` can also be useful to exclude a test and a group of tests respectively.

+**Note**: **watch mode** needs symlinks to work, so if you're using windows, ensure you have the rights to built them in your operating system.

 ### E2E tests

 1. `$(npm bin)/gulp build.js.cjs` (builds benchpress and tests into `dist/js/cjs` folder).